willpowerx/wb/README.md

 # wb
-Will Blanto portfolio site,website build till we build a new one.
+Will Blanton portfolio site, old website build till we build a new one.